noob9527/trap/c/apue/src/3-file-io/README.md

 ## 16. /dev/fd
 Newer systems provide a directory named /dev/fd whose entries are files named 0,1,2, and so on.
 Opening the file /dev/fd/n is equivalent to duplicating descriptor n, assuming that descriptor n is open.\
 Some systems provide the pathnames /dev/stdin, /dev/stdout, and /dev/stderr.
 These pathnames are equivalent to /dev/fd/0, /dev/fd/1, and /dev/fd/2 respectively.
-The main use of the /dev/fd files is from the shell. for example:
+The main use of the /dev/fd files is from the shell.
+For example:
 ```c
 # antipattern
 filter file2 | cat file1 - file3 | lpr